editorialelife/SynEM/README.md

 Code was tested with MATLAB R2015b.

-Examples for code are contained in the module SynEM.Examples.
+Examples for code are contained in the package SynEM.Examples.